FranSlot/RAP/k8s/rap3/README.md

-# RAP3 student prototypes
+# This directory, ../RAP/k8s/rap3, contains the manifests needed to spin up RAP3 on a Kubernetes platform.

-In order to spinup new pods for student prototypes the following steps need to be done:
+# In order to spinup new pods for student prototypes the following steps need to be done:
 TODO:
 1. RAP3 app must deploy a new pod consisting of a container based on the `rap3-student-proto` image.
 See [Dockerfile](../../RAP3USER/Dockerfile)
 2. RAP3 app must add a service resource that points to this created pod.
 Service is called `student123-service`, `student456-service`, etc